leechenghan/bigtwo_web/README.md

 ## Overview
 Built a web app of the game [Big Two](https://en.wikipedia.org/wiki/Big_two) for two players.

 In this variant, both players start with 17 cards each.
 No triples are allowed (valid combos include single cards, pairs, and combos).
-If a player passes his turn, he draws a card from the deck.
+If a player passes his turn, he/she draws a card from the deck.

 A nodejs/express server serves the "public" folder with the game logic and handles communications between clients using websocket rooms.
 Each game is played in a different room